lidio601/Near-iOS-SDK/docs/enable-triggers.md

 ## Push Triggers

-To enable push recipes to reach the user, get a APNs certificate for your app.
-Export it from your keychain as .p12 and then remove the password then upload it into the appropriate NearIT CMS section.
+You will need to enable push notification capability for your app, generate a .p12 certificate and upload it to NearIT.
+If you need help follow [those steps](apns_walkthrough.md).

 When you get the token in the app, just give it to the SDK.